 - i.
 The financial year end date of Nylect International Pte.
 Ltd. is 31 December.
 This was the reporting date established when that company was incorporated.
-For the purposes of applying the equity method of accounting, the audited consolidated financial statements of the associate for the year ended 31 December 2020 and the unaudited consolidated management accounts for the intervening 6 month periods ended 30 June 2021 and 2020 have been used.
+For the purposes of applying the equity method of accounting, the audited consolidated financial statements of the associate for the year ended 31 December 2021 and the unaudited consolidated management accounts for the intervening 6 month periods ended 30 June 2022 and 2021 have been used.
 Further, the group has significant influence over Nylect International Pte.
 Ltd. by virtue of the current board representation where the group has appointed one out of the three directors and the group has 30% voting interest. - ii.
-On 1 May 2020, Lim Kim Hai Electric Co (S) Pte Ltd acquired 40% of shares in PT Elmecon Multikencana for a consideration of \$500,000.
 The financial year end date of PT Elmecon Multikencana is 31 December.
-For the purposes of applying the equity method of accounting, the audited consolidated financial statements of the associate for the year ended 31 December 2020 and the unaudited consolidated management accounts for the intervening 6 month periods ended 30 June 2021 and unaudited management accounts for the intervening period from 1 May 2020 to 30 June 2020 have been used.
-Further, the group has significant influence over PT Elmecon Multikencana by virtue of the current board representation where the group has appointed one out of the three directors and the group has 40% voting interest. - iii.
-The group has significant influence over Astar Laboratory Pte.
-Ltd. by virtue of the current board representation where the group has appointed one out of the two (2020: one out of the three) directors and the group has 37.50% (2020 : 30%) voting interest.
-The increase in group's voting interest to 37.50% was due to a \$261,000 share buyback from another shareholder by Astar Laboratory Pte.
-Ltd. during the year.
+For the purposes of applying the equity method of accounting, the audited consolidated financial statements of the associate for the year ended 31 December 2021 and the unaudited consolidated management accounts for the intervening 6 month periods ended 30 June 2022 and 2021 have been used.
+Further, the group has significant influence over PT Elmecon Multikencana by virtue of the current board representation where the group has appointed one out of the three directors and the group has 40% voting interest.